 Glow Worm Cave

 Our cave was created to protect the local species of glow worms, Arachnocampa flava.
-Glow worms are actually fly larvae which glow in dark to attract and catch small insects.
+Glow worms are actually fly larvae that glow in the dark to attract and catch small insects.
 Glow worms are extremely useful in our Australian ecosystems.
 They help control insect populations.
-The goal of our cave and our glow worm tours is to make an experience which is accessible for families, while benefiting wild glow worm populations.
+The goal of our cave and our glow worm tours is to make an experience that is accessible for families while benefiting wild glow-worm populations.